solomonbarayev/web_project_4/README.md

 ## Plan on improving the project

-1. Using Import & Export to enable the usage of functions from one script file to another

-2. Adding the ability to submit the form to a server so information can be save somewhere rather than refresh on reload.
+1. Adding the ability to submit the form to a server so information can be save somewhere rather than refresh on reload.

-3. The ability to update profile picture.
+2. The ability to update profile picture.

-4. To learn how to make components with react so as not to repeat code for popups 3 times.
+3. To learn how to make components with react so as not to repeat code for popups 3 times.

 ## Developer: Solomon Barayev